TACC/coe-332-sp23/docs/homework/homework04.rst

 The most important thing to understand is that the data contains ISS state vectors over an ~15 day period.
 The range of days may change depending on when you download the data set.
-'State vectors' are the Cartesion vectors for both position ``{X, Y, Z}`` and velocity ``{X_DOT, Y_DOT, Z_DOT}`` that, along with a time stamp ``(EPOCH)``, describe the complete state of the system (the ISS).
+'State vectors' are the Cartesian vectors for both position ``{X, Y, Z}`` and velocity ``{X_DOT, Y_DOT, Z_DOT}`` that, along with a time stamp ``(EPOCH)``, describe the complete state of the system (the ISS).
 The frame of reference for these vectors is Earth, based on something